furkanyesiler/pitchdistamr/README.md

 ```
 The instructions for installing Essentia can be found [here](http://essentia.upf.edu/documentation/installing.html)

-**An alternative way** for using this toolbox is to install 'Docker'.
+**An alternative way** for using this repository is to install 'Docker'.
 Docker provides an easy access to a virtual environment with desired libraries.
-All the necessary libraries for this toolbox are installed and compiled in ['MIR-Toolbox'](https://github.com/MTG/MIR-toolbox-docker), a docker image created for Music Information Retrieval applications.
+All the necessary libraries for this repository are installed and compiled in ['MIR-Toolbox'](https://github.com/MTG/MIR-toolbox-docker), a docker image created for Music Information Retrieval applications.

 The required installation steps are:
 * Install [Docker Compose](https://docs.docker.com/compose/install/).